Xerox considers takeover offer for PC maker HP: WSJ

 (Reuters) - Xerox Holdings Corp (XRX.N) is considering making a cash-and-stock offer for personal computer maker HP Inc (HPQ.N) at a premium to its market value of about $27 billion, the Wall Street Journal reported on Tuesday.

-The U.S. printer maker's board discussed the possibility on Tuesday, the newspaper said here, citing people familiar with the matter.
+Xerox's board discussed the possibility on Tuesday, the newspaper said here, citing people familiar with the matter.

 There is no guarantee that Xerox will follow through with an offer or that one would succeed, it added.

-Xerox has also received an informal funding commitment from a major bank, known as a “highly confident letter”, WSJ said.
+Norwalk, Connecticut-based Xerox has also received an informal funding commitment from a major bank, the Journal said.

+HP does not comment on rumors or speculation, a company spokeswoman told Reuters.

-Both U.S.-based companies did not immediately respond to Reuters’ requests for comment.
+Xerox did not respond to a Reuters’ request for comment.

 On Monday, Xerox had said it will sell its 25% stake in Fuji Xerox, its joint venture with Fujifilm Holdings (4901.T), for $2.3 billion, after investor activism scuppered a deal involving the two companies.